mattsq/bagofpatternsr/README.md

 There’s support for the entirely atheoretical idea of ‘sparse windows’ - essentially, rather than generating a dictionary out of every single window, we take inspiration from Time Series Forest by taking `sqrt(m)` random windows from each vector.
-It speed up training dramatically, and seems to improve generalization - compare:
+It **speeds** up training dramatically, and seems to improve generalization - compare:

 ``` r